vgoreiko/vgoreiko/README.md

 - 👋 Hi, I’m @vgoreiko
 - 👀 I’m interested in Front-end
 - 🌱 I’m currently learning NestJS, MongoDB, AWS
-- 💞️ I’m looking to collaborate on NestJS, MongoDB
+- 💞️ I’m looking to collaborate on NestJS
-- 📫 How to reach me skype: vasiliigoreiko
+- 📫 How to reach me mail: mbox696@gmail.com

 <!---
 vgoreiko/vgoreiko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.